The Fantastic Fitness Fiasco

 “This study indicates that the pronounced initial systemic inflammatory response induced by an Ironman triathlon declines rapidly.
 However, a low-grade systemic inflammation persisted until at least 5 days post-race, possibly reflecting incomplete muscle recovery.”

 “Marathon runners developed AKI [acute kidney injury] and urine sediment diagnostic of tubular injury.
 An increase in injury and repair biomarker levels suggests structural damage to renal tubules occurring after marathon.”

-The direct relationship between digestive distress and the promotion of aging and degenerative disease is not commonly talked about, and many don’t realise they’re functioning in a gradually increasing – metabolism suppressing – state of stress, or that there is a direct relationship between a lot of their symptoms.
+The direct relationship between digestive distress and the promotion of aging and degenerative disease, is not commonly talked about, and many don’t realize they’re functioning in a gradually increasing – metabolism suppressing – state of stress, or that there is a direct relationship between a lot of their symptoms.

 “There was a high incidence (93% of all participants) of GI symptoms; 45% reported severe complaints and 7% of the participants abandoned the race because of severe GI distress…LPS [endotoxin] does enter the circulation after ultra-endurance exercise and may, together with muscle damage, be responsible for the increased cytokine response and hence GI complaints in these athletes.”

 There are many positives which come from exercise (including circumstances arising alongside its performance), and the body’s response to stress can – at least for a while – make a person feel good (or better than before exercise), even when there is damage being done, leading to confusion.

 Exposure to daylight as well as new and interesting environments; enjoyable social interactions; having something to be passionate and excited about; a sense of purpose: these and many other things that aren’t a direct physical effect of exercise, can improve metabolism and health.